-I’ve written about how to create a weekly meal plan.
-The truth is, having a simple meal plan each week can reduce stress, cut down on waste in your grocery budget, and eliminate the overwhelming question, “What’s for dinner?”
+But no matter how you do it, the truth is, having a simple meal plan each week can reduce stress, cut down on waste in your grocery budget, and eliminate the overwhelming question, “What’s for dinner?”

 Having a plan means you already know what’s for dinner before the day even starts.